ZOA-account/incident-reporting/README.md

 ## Other documents

-  * To install the application, read the [installation guide](InstallationGuide.md).
+  * To install the application, read the [installation guide](InstallationGuide.md)
-  * For more information about the design of the application, read the [technical documentation](TechnicalDocumentation).
+  * For more information about the design of the application, read the [technical documentation](TechnicalDocumentation)